steliosot/docs/docs/page2.md

 > `-d` run process in the background.

-14. Try to access your service in the browser; you just created your first containerised app!:checkered_flag: Well done!
+14. Try to access your service in the browser; you just created your first containerised app!

+:checkered_flag: Well done!